geudde/attic-chest/pages/03.season-2/16.meeting-28/12.sign/docs.md

 visible: false
 ---

 The Order of Peace and Friendship for Ladies only, instituted by King James after his reconciliation with the Douglas.
-Ellen was invested with it on her Birthday at Stirling Castle.
-The Colours attached to it are those by which both the King and the Knight of Snowdoun are signified.
+Ellen was invested with it on her birthday at Stirling Castle.
+The colours attached to it are those by which both the King and the Knight of Snowdoun are signified.

 No sign portentous, Ellen dear
 Of rude contention, scaith and roar,
-To call fierce Clansmen to the fight
+To call fierce clansmen to the fight
-And the fell torch of Discord light;
+And the fell torch of discord light;
-But Token fit for gentle Maid,
+But token fit for gentle maid,
-To wear upon her silken Plaid.
+To wear upon her silken plaid.
-A little Cross of Amber clear,
+A little cross of amber clear,
-An Amulet of Virtues rare,
+An amulet of virtues rare,
 First attraction’s power it shows,
 But *this* my dearest Ellen knows,
-To Mem’ry it new force can *lend*,
+To mem’ry it new force can *lend*,
-Reminding her of absent Friend.
+Reminding her of absent friend.
-And the mystic Knot above
+And the mystic knot above
-Speaks of Loyalty and Love,
+Speaks of loyalty and love,
-Of Hope, of Peace, and Constancy,
+Of hope, of peace, and constancy,
-Of Friendship, and of Unity.
+Of friendship, and of unity.

 Titania

 ---

 “Speed Robin speed! she said, and gave
-The Crosslet to a Fairy brave —
+The crosslet to a fairy brave —
-The Muster Place is Ellen’s Home
+The Muster Place is Ellen’s home
 Instant the time, we come, we come!”